Menu

 Posted on April 21, 2023

 There’s nothing like a bike ride in the open air for exercise, for taking the scenic outdoor views, and as an eco-friendly choice for transportation within your community.
 But the same unenclosed format and 2-wheeled design that makes a bike ride so exhilarating also leave cyclists vulnerable to serious injuries in an accident, especially in a collision with a large, heavy motor vehicle moving at high speed.
-While most collisions between motorists and cyclists resolve with the horrified driver stopping to help in any way they can, in some cases, the motorist may leave the scene of the accident to avoid accountability—especially if they were speeding, driving recklessly, distracted, or intoxicated.

 When a cyclist is injured in a typical collision with a vehicle, they may experience serious or even grave injuries, but at least they can hold the driver accountable for damages—typically paid through their insurer.
 But what should an injured cyclist do after a hit-and-run accident?